Doing Business in Chile

 In Chilean business culture, relationships and "insider" status are much more important than in the English speaking world.
 'Pitutos' (your connections) are used a lot to get information or to do deals.
 If you need a job done, someone usually has 'a friend' that can do what you are asking for.

 Getting jobs in Chile is sometimes difficult if you don't know anyone in the company.
 A 'pituto' is the one that will get your foot in the door.
-It is common to see relatives of the same family working in a company.
+It is common to see relatives of the same family working in a company (unfortunately this also recently includes in the government where relatives seem to be able to find a away into official positions, or where a company the family owns/runs gets a lucrative contract with the govt).
 Most jobs are not published in the local paper (except with reputable companies) since the 'pituto' concept prevails.

 Work Environment in Chile